DavidMaarek/catmash/README.md

 # Catmash

 You can access this projet on [catmash.davidmaarek.fr](https://catmash.davidmaarek.fr) and vote for your favorite cats.
+For the moment votes are recorded locally in localStorage.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.1.